opentracing/opentracing.io/content/guides/python/quickstart.md

 $ docker run -d -p5775:5775/udp -p6831:6831/udp -p6832:6832/udp -p5778:5778 -p16686:16686 -p14268:14268 -p9411:9411 jaegertracing/all-in-one:0.8.0
 ```

-... and once the container spins up,the Jaeger UI will be at [http://localhost:16686](http://localhost:16686).
+Once the container spins up,the Jaeger UI will be at [http://localhost:16686](http://localhost:16686).
 You should now be ready to start sending traces to your local computer.

 # Installing an OpenTracing Library for Python